WRONG VILLAGE.

 WRONG PLAN.

-Buckinghamshire Council is proposing to build up to 2,400 new houses in Wing — on the basis of a study that only ever dubiously assessed plans for 1,600 homes.
+Buckinghamshire Council is proposing to build at least 1630 new houses in Wing — on the basis of a flawed desk-based study.
 We're here to challenge the case.

 The petition is now live